hylang/hy/docs/tutorial.rst

 command ``echo "(- (* (+ 1 3 88) 2) 8)" | hy2py``, which returns the Python
 code corresponding to the given Hy code.
 Or you can pass the ``--spy`` option to Hy when starting the interactive read-eval-print loop (REPL), which shows the Python equivalent of each input line before the result.
+(To translate in the other direction, from Python to Hy, try the external program `py2hy
+<https://github.com/hylang/py2hy>`__.)
 The infix equivalent in this case is:

 .. code-block:: python